Saturday, April 12, 2025

 I started Tech-media-tainment on Google’s Blogger platform at the tail end of the blogging craze in late 2008.
 Blogger offered the best-available free platform for anyone to create a blog on any subject.

 I’m still happy with Blogger after all these years, but it clearly is a low priority for Google now.
 Google hasn’t changed Blogger much in that time, but it has become less functional over that period.
-I can’t do things on Blogger that I used to be able to, such as edit a post from that post’s published page or place photos within body text just by putting my cursor where I wanted the photo to go.
+I can’t do things on Blogger that I used to be able to, such as edit a post from that post’s published page or place photos within body text just by putting my cursor where I wanted the photo to go (in the "compose view").

 But it still does the job I need it to do and it’s still free.
 I wouldn’t blog if I had to pay to do it.